||Switzerland, the Valais, and Italy

 The group meets at the Aosta, Italy, train station on Day 1 at 2:00 pm.

-If you would like register or would like to receive a more detailed itinerary (including elevation gains, loss and distance) and/or request a list of past participants please contact us.
+If you would like to register or would like to receive a more detailed itinerary (including elevation gains, loss, and distance), please contact us.
+We're happy to supply you with a list of past participants happy to share their insights into this guided Tour Monte Rosa Hike.

 Reserving a Trip